On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Abstract

-We develop this theory for the idealized generalized Gaussian derivative model of visual receptive fields in terms of combinations of (i)~smoothing with affine Gaussian kernels over the spatial domain, (ii)~smoothing with either the non-causal Gaussian kernel or the time-causal limit kernel over the temporal domain and (iii)~the computation of scale-norm\-alized spatial and temporal derivatives from the spatio-temp\-orally smoothed image data.
-Formal transformation properties are stated for these computational primitives for the 4 main types of primitive geometric image transformations, and it is shown that a visual system based on such computational primitives will have the ability to match the spatio-temporal receptive responses computed from dynamic scenes under the variabilities caused by composed variations in the viewing conditions.
+We develop this theory for the idealized generalized Gaussian derivative model of visual receptive fields, which has been previously demonstrated to rather well model the qualitative shape of simple cells for higher mammals.
+Formal transformation properties of the receptive fields are stated for the 4 main fundamental classes of primitive geometric image transformations, and it is shown that a visual system, based on such computational primitives, will have the ability to match the spatio-temporal receptive responses computed from dynamic scenes under the variabilities caused by composed variations in the viewing conditions.

-We conclude the treatment by discussing and providing potential support for a working hypothesis that the receptive fields of simple cells in the primary visual cortex ought to be covariant under these classes of geometric image transformations, and thus have the shapes of their receptive fields expanded over the degrees of freedom of the corresponding geometric image transformations.
+We conclude the treatment by discussing and providing potential support for a working hypothesis that the receptive fields of simple cells in the primary visual cortex ought to have the shapes of their receptive fields expanded over the degrees of freedom of the corresponding geometric image transformations.
+We also outline directions for further research, to seek additional characterization and neurophysiological or psychophysical support for the stated predictions, regarding variabilities in the shapes of the spatial or spatio-temporal receptive fields of simple cells in the primary visual cortex.

 \keywords{Covariance \and Receptive field \and Scaling \and Affine \and Galilean \and Spatial \and Temporal \and Spatio-temporal \and Image transformations \and Geometry \and Neuroscience \and Vision}